 We receive quite a few enquiries regarding stainless steel water tanks compared to vitreous enamel lined hot water tanks when used in solar hot water applications.
 The following are a few points to help you in your decision as to which hot water tank suits your needs and situation

-Solar rated glass lined tanks have a significantly thicker vitreous enamel lining than a standard mains pressure hot water heater, due to the high solar temperatures experienced from the return line.
+Solar rated glass lined tanks have a significantly thicker vitreous enamel lining than a standard mains pressure hot water heater, due to the high temperatures experienced from the return line.
 It can withstand very high to boiling water temperatures under pressure.
-Vitreous enamel in normal everyday hot water heaters dissolves above 70 degrees.
+Vitreous enamel in standard water heaters dissolves above 70 degrees.

 Stainless steel tanks are only as strong as the seam welds.
 However, they generally have a ten year warranty over standard five year warranty (minimum required by law) of glass lined tanks.
 They also cost on average $300-$400 more than a glass lined version.

 The poorer the water quality, the stronger the argument to move away from stainless steel tanks, as impurities in the water can eat away at the silver in the weld, causing pinhole leaking and eventual failure.
 While stainless steel tanks have longer warranties, no manufacturer will honour a warranty if the TDS (Total Dissolved Solids) of the water is in excess of 600 ppm (parts per million).

 Glass lined tanks have a magnesium sacrificial anode that ensures potable water quality (drinkable), by attracting the impurities away from the surrounding water supply.
 The anode can knock against the glass and electric element, causing “hot spots” on the element, or glass cracking/crazing, if transported lying down.
 It is vital that they are stored and transported standing upright.